wkdwoguss/Math-Assessment/README.md

 Copyright 2025 장재현.
 All rights reserved.

+This work may be used without prior authorization from the copyright holder for non-commercial purposes only, provided that proper attribution is given.

-Use of this work is not permitted without prior written permission. contact : [gyulwow@icloud.com]
+contact : [gyulwow@icloud.com]